abdulrahman-b0/HijrahDateTime/README.md

 The library is compatible with the Kotlin Standard Library not lower than `1.9.0`.
 The library also requires JDK 17 or higher to build and run the dependencies.

+## Support Me

+If you'd like to support me and my work on this project, you can do so via [Paypal](https://www.paypal.com/paypalme/AbdulrahmanBahamel).
+Your contributions are greatly appreciated!
+Thank you for your support!